Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 Engagement of the integrated recovery system is performed by stepwise clockwise movement of the worm shaft (screwing).
 These movements are performed by MotoSuiveur System servo motor.

-Once the worm shaft is screwed enough by servo motor, enagaging is completed by the integrated recovery system until the Recovery engaged indicator is illuminated.
+Once the worm shaft is screwed enough by servo motor, enagaging is completed by the integrated recovery system until the :guilabel:`🟢Recovery engaged` light indicator is illuminated.

 .. _Recovery engaged light:
 .. figure:: ../../_img/Recovery/recovery-engaged-on.png